clairecui-ubc/chungMD/REPORT.md

   * Series: Chung Collection promotional material and memorabilia (Newly added)

 ### Major tasks finished
+After the data cleaning work, the following tasks were finished during the Chung Metadata Migration project:
 - [x] A full list of metadata available
   - [x] Include all records from RBSC (from Drupal, the decommissioned database), DI and Newly added Exhibition items
   - [x] Duplicates removed